Getting started may be the most challenging part of every new library. This guide is describing how to start with the library quickly and effectively

 Open console and navigate to path in the system to clone repository to.
 Use command

-Clone repository with one of available
+Clone repository with one of available options below

 git clone --recurse-submodules https://github.com/MaJerle/lwowcommand to clone entire repository, including submodules